-Sergei Roldugin was born on 28 September 1951 on the island of Sakhalin.
+Sergey Roldugin was born in 1951.
 At the age of five he began to study the piano and, at the age of eight, he took up the cello.
-Graduated from the Riga School of Music (1970) and later from the Leningrad Conservatoire (1975, class of Anatoly Nikitin).
+Graduated from the Riga School of Music (1970) and later from the Leningrad Conservatory (1975, class of Anatoly Nikitin).
 There he also undertook a trainee assistantship.

 He performs concerts throughout Russia, Germany, Switzerland, Finland, Italy, Great Britain, Norway and the Czech Republic.
-He has a successful working partnership with the conductors Arvīds Jansons, Mariss Jansons, Saulius Sondeckis, Juozas Domarkas, Alexander Lazarev, Valery Gergiev, Martyn Brabbins, Alain Paris, Roland Melia, Ravil Martynov and Gintaras Rinkevičius.
+He has a successful working partnership with the conductors Arvīds Jansons, Mariss Jansons, Saulius Sondeckis, Juozas Domarkas, Alexander Lazarev, Valery Gergiev, Alain Paris, Ravil Martynov and Gintaras Rinkevičius.

 The musician’s expansive solo and orchestral repertoire includes works from various eras and styles.
 He has recorded extensively for radio and television.